shipmunkdev/bobax/README.md

 # BobaX Project

-## This is a React project for a boba website that uses TypeScript, Yarn, ESLint, and Storybook.
+This is a React project for a boba website that uses TypeScript, Yarn, ESLint, and Storybook.

-## Getting Started
+## 1. Getting Started & Requirements

 To get started with this project, follow these steps: